samjaninf/OFN-User-Guide---Master/basic-features/subscriptions/subscriptions-configuration.md

 {% endhint %}

 {% hint style="warning" %}
-For the customer to be debited correctly, it is necessary for them to have an account on the Open Food Network platform.
-To their OFN account they must have registered a default credit card and given their authorisation for your enterprise to debit from that card.
+For the customer to be debited correctly, it is necessary for them to have an account on the Harvest To Order platform.
+To their Harvest To Order account they must have registered a default credit card and given their authorisation for your enterprise to debit from that card.
 More information can be found [here](subscriptions-the-customers-perspective.md#saving-credit-cards-and-authorising-charges).
 {% endhint %}

 {% hint style="success" %}
 If you use Stripe as the payment method for subscriptions it is helpful to the customer if you add a clear, detailed explanation of how the payment will be processed, should they choose this option.

 For example, rather than calling the [payment method](../shopfront/payment-methods.md) 'Credit card' you might like to call it 'automated credit card billing for subscriptions'.
-A possible description could be 'Your default credit card saved in your OFN account will be charged when your subscription order is confirmed on Wednesday nights'.
+A possible description could be 'Your default credit card saved in your Harvest To Order account will be charged when your subscription order is confirmed on Wednesday nights'.
 This name and description will show on the email confirmation to subscription customers \(see example below\), so it's good to make it details so the customer knows what to expect.
 {% endhint %}

 ![](../../.gitbook/assets/image%20%2815%29.png)